VAR-META-Tech/unreal-nibi/README.md

 ### Example Unreal Project

-A examples unreal project can be found in the following directory:
+A examples unreal project can be found in the following path:
-`UnrealExample/`.
+`./UnrealExample/NibiruUnreal.uproject`.
+Simply open that file with Unreal to run the example

 https://github.com/VAR-META-Tech/unreal-nibi/assets/59425826/c9c6f4df-0181-4a28-bb50-2c6ddaad1afd